igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 inform the attacker which packet numbers were skipped on purpose and which had been actually lost (and are, therefore, safe for the attacker to acknowledge).
-To use the Q bit for this purpose, the attacker must first receive at least an entire Q Run of packets, which renders the attack ineffective against a delay-sensitive congestion controller.
+To use the Q bit for this purpose, the attacker must first receive at least an entire Q Block of packets, which renders the attack ineffective against a delay-sensitive congestion controller.

-A protocol that is more susceptible to an Optimistic ACK Attack with the loss signal provided by Q bit and uses a loss-based congestion controller, SHOULD shorten the current Q Run by the number of skipped packets numbers.
+A protocol that is more susceptible to an Optimistic ACK Attack with the loss signal provided by Q bit and uses a loss-based congestion controller, should shorten the current Q Block by the number of skipped packets numbers.
 For example, skipping a single packet number will invert the square signal one outgoing packet sooner.

+The same considerations can be applied to the R Bit which however mitigates the problem considering the fact that the R Block length is also affected by the losses of the opposite side.

 # Privacy Considerations